Citrom333/RepairApp/Readme.md

 You also need to configurate email sending.

-Create a new sendgrid.env file in the RepairinApp folder, with the following content:
+Create a new sendgrid.env file in the RepairingApp folder, with the following content:

     SENDGRID_API_KEY=""